Gageperrin/portfolio/README.md

 ## UNDER CONSTRUCTION

-I am currently revamping my portfolio and personal website, so most of my work is not available for viewing.
-I plan to have both re-launched by April, time permitting.
+I am currently revamping my portfolio and personal website, so most of my work is not available for viewing at the present moment.
+There will be projects presented here at another time.

 ## What Is a Portfolio?